fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 		(local.get 0)
 		(local.get 1))
 ```
-The compiler will spit out the same result from both of them, but the first
+The assembler will spit out the same result from both of them, but the first
 example shows in a more clear way how the instructions are placed in the
 binary.
-We will be using the first one, because our goal is to understand how WebAssembly works.
+We will be using the latter, because our goal is to understand how WebAssembly works.
-The most basic, useless but also valid WAT file has at least the contents
+The most basic, valid, (albeit useless) WAT file has the contents
 below:
 ```wat
 (module)
 ```
 ## Hello, world!
 Well, sort of.
-It always starts with the module definition and everything else is put between the `module` word and the last parenthesy.
-Lets see how we can write a simple "Hello, world!" program in WAT.
+WebAssembly Text files alway start with the module definition and everything else is put between the `module` word and the last parenthesis.
+Let's see how we can write a simple "Hello, world!" program in WAT.
 ```wat
 (module
 	(func $hello_world (param $0 i32) (param $1 i32) (result i32)